lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 	flood fill procedures rather than random chance, to assign the precincts to be agglomerated.
 See \cite{lf2019} for a technical overview.

-#### Markov Chain algorithms
+## Markov Chain algorithms

 Thankfully, scholars have developed an improvement over the standard algorithm with stronger theoretical guarantees.
 This second class of algorithms reframe the districting problem as a *graph partition* problem (borrowing insights from graph theory and computer science), and use a *Markov Chain Monte Carlo* (MCMC) approach to sample possible districting plans.
 This approach is best laid out in \cite{fifieldwp}.
-The approach first initialises a specific graph partition.
 A graph partition is an assignment of Census Tracts/Blocks to districts --- basically a districting plan.
+The graph contains *nodes*, which are individual Census Tracts/Blocks, and *edges*, which are lines between nodes that denote contiguity.

+The MCMC approach first initialises a specific graph partition.
 This is the first step of the Markov Chain.
-Then it *flips* a random node of the graph to get another valid partition.
-This process is repeated until the Markov Chain approaches its steady state
-distribution: when this happens, the Markov chain is called "well-mixed".
+Then it *flips* a random node of the graph to get another valid partition, which means swapping the ownership of a Census Tract from one district to another.
+This process is repeated until the Markov Chain approaches its steady state distribution: when this happens, the Markov chain is called "well-mixed".

 This class of algorithms inherit desirable well-known theoretical guarantees of the Markov Chain.[^3] They are therefore much less likely (both theoretically and